Dr. W. Lee Warren

 Dr. W. Lee Warren is a brain surgeon, Iraq War veteran, and writer.
 His writing and lectures focus on neuroscience, the negative and positive effects of thinking on the brain, and the duality of maintaining hope and religious faith while treating patients who are facing death.

 Dr. Warren hosts The Dr. Lee Warren Podcast, a faith- and science-based show with weekly tips on how to lead a healthier, better, happier life.
 One of his other books, No Place to Hide—which provides an account of his time treating trauma victims in the Air Force in Iraq—was included on the 2015 US Air Force Chief of Staff’s Professional Reading List.
 Dr. Warren has appeared on The 700 Club and the CBS Evening News, and his writings have been featured in Guideposts magazine.
-He lives in Wyoming.
+He lives in Nebraska.

 The Neuroscience of Faith